guidoagapito/SynIM/docs/general.rst

 Using ParamsManager
 ~~~~~~~~~~~~~~~~~~~

-The recommended way to load and use configurations:
+The recommended way to load configurations:

 .. code-block:: python